-If you have any questions about whether a food or drink is safe please bring it up with your doctor or midwife.
+If you have questions about whether a food or drink is safe, please bring it up with your doctor or midwife.
 Don’t be afraid to ask why something is off-limits.
 You can also ask what the risks are of consuming it so you can better make an informed choice.

 Thank you to the amazing companies that have supported this episode.

 Shop Top-Rated Breast Pumps Covered by Health Insurance at Aeroflow

 Did you know that your health insurance will cover the cost of a breast pump?
 It’s true!
 In fact, many health insurance plans also cover milk storage bags, breastfeeding prep courses, and more.
 At Aeroflow Breastpumps, you can shop top-rated breast pumps from brands like Medela, Spectra, and Motif without ever opening your wallet.
 Fill out their quick and easy insurance eligibility form, and they’ll take care of the rest!

 20% OFF the Zahler Prenatal +DHA and a FREE Core Greens Powder

 The Zahler Prenatal +DHA uses high-quality ingredients, like the active form of folate.
 Zahler also includes nutrients that most other prenatal vitamins don’t, like choline, omega 3s, and DHA.
 This is the prenatal vitamin I take and my #1 recommendation.